 The lab experiences of the course will vary.
 Some lab meetings will consist of replicating (as closely as possible) classic studies that have been done in the field of Motor Learning and Performance.
 Other lab meetings will consist of conducting new experiments to test theories presented in the textbook.
-Finally, some lab experiences will require students to visit and participate in various forms of research being conducted in the research labs of the School of Kinesiology.
-Due to the varying availability of lab equipment and materials, lab assignments will be flexible.
+Lastly, another goal of this course is to expose students to APA Style writing.
+Consequently, the remaining lab meetings will focus on the acquisition of APA Style writing techniques.
+Lab reports must be written in APA Style, and students will also gain experience citing sources in APA Style.

-Course Lecture Tentative Schedule:
+Course Tentative Schedule: